nilesh-patil/nilesh-patil.github.io/_posts/blog/2017-07-25-galactic-morphology-using-deep-learning.md

 ##### Introduction:

-Astronomy has historically been one of the most data intensive fields & a major chunk of this data is collected is collected as images collected by variety a number of telescopes - terrestrial as well as in space.
+Astronomy has historically been one of the most data intensive fields & a major chunk of this data is collected as images collected by a number of telescopes - terrestrial as well as in space.
 A BIG data-project which aims to collate this data from various sources to form a coherent picture of the universe is [Sloan Digital Sky Survey](http://www.sdss.org/).

 To quote the project website :